JaeWong91/MyMovie/README.md

 ### Manual Testing
 - [Responsinator](http://www.responsinator.com/?url=) - This was used to test the layout and responsiveness of the website.
 This is to ensure that the site is visually pleasing and easy to read and navigate.
 - Further extensive manual testing was performed.
 The documentation can be found [here](./static/readme-images/ms3-testing.pdf).

+### Known Bugs
+- The search function on the movies page will at times not search correctly.
+An example would be when searching the movie "Avengers", typing in the term "aven" will not work.
+Using the term "aveng" will work.

 # Deployment